OotyOoty

 By Maya Torres

 Data analysis has become one of the fastest-growing AI use cases in marketing, with 43% of marketing teams now using AI for reporting and interpretation (Salesforce State of Marketing, 2025).
-But most marketers using ChatGPT for analytics are doing it wrong: pasting screenshots, asking vague questions, and getting vague answers.
-This guide covers how to do it right.
+Most marketers using ChatGPT for analytics are still doing it the old way: pasting screenshots, asking vague questions, and getting vague answers.
+This guide covers both the export-based workflow (still the only path for Free and Plus) and the MCP-connected workflow (available on Pro and above).

 What ChatGPT Can and Cannot Do With Marketing Data